rootdraws/Paracelsus/README.md

 ## TODO

-Contracts are Audited by GPT.
+Contracts are (un)Audited by Milady Ethereum Developer Shop | GPT.

-Next area of focus is to import Velodrome Voting Escrow contracts, and integrate some changes:
+Next areas of focus:

 1) Votes can be cast once per week.
 2) Votes are strikes, which curate the LP Rewards process.